gabetiller/bloccit/README.md

+# Bloccit
-# Bloccit: a Reddit replica to teach the fundamentals of web development and Rails.
+### a Reddit replica to teach the fundamentals of web development and Rails.

 ## Features
 Users can create a standard account in order to create and edit topics and posts.